D Notes on R

 To plot a P chart from these data with the qic() function from the qicharts2 package, we may do this, where dta is the name of the data frame containing the three variables x, y, and n:

-To correctly plot dates or datetimes on the x axis, it is important that the x variable is of the correct class (Date or POSIXct).
+Notice that to correctly plot dates or datetimes on the x axis, it is important that the x variable is of the correct class (Date for dates or POSIXct for datetimes).

 D.3 Importing data from text files